sonjastndl/EAA/README.md

 ### Outlier Detection and Association Analysis

+To detect outliers, an RDA was performed again as climatic model (Environment + Geogrpahy) and Population Strucutre as conditioning factor.
+The resulting RDA was used for the following analysis.

 #### Maximum Association Method
 This is a method where loadings of SNPs in the ordination space are used to determine SNPs candidates for local adaptation.
 The cutoff is purely based on standard deviation cutoffs to determine two_tailed p-value thresholds.